Key Takeaways

 Can I diffuse oils all night?

-You can, but most people don’t need to.
-A short pre-sleep session is typically enough to support relaxation.
+You can, but most people don't need to.
+A short pre-sleep session — 30–45 minutes — is typically enough for the cue to register.
+If you do run it longer, keep mist on the lowest setting and ensure the room is ventilated.

 What if I still smell the oil in the morning?

-This usually means the session ran too long.
-Try shortening the duration or lowering the mist intensity next time.
+This usually means the session ran too long or mist intensity was too high.
+Try shortening the duration by 10 minutes or lowering the mist setting next time.

 How many drops should I use?

-For nighttime use, 2–4 drops with a low mist setting is typically sufficient.
-A stronger scent does not necessarily improve sleep quality and may increase sensory stimulation.
+For nighttime use, 2–4 drops total per 100 ml of water with a low mist setting is typically sufficient.
+A stronger scent does not improve sleep quality and may actually increase sensory stimulation — making it harder to settle.

 Can I diffuse every night?

-Yes, as long as the session remains moderate and does not cause dryness, irritation, or overstimulation.
+Yes, as long as the session remains moderate and doesn't cause dryness, irritation, or overstimulation.
+Consistent nightly timing is actually the point — your brain begins associating that scent cue with sleep, making the routine more effective over time.